Here’s Our Rant About Splunk Inc. (SPLK)

 SPLK’s Market Performance

-SPLK stocks went down by -22.02% for the week, with a monthly drop of -19.92% and a quarterly performance of -18.10%, while its annual performance rate touched 7.49%.
-The volatility ratio for the week stands at 5.41% while the volatility levels for the past 30 days are set at 3.81% for Splunk Inc..
-The simple moving average for the period of the last 20 days is -16.10% for SPLK stocks with a simple moving average of -9.18% for the last 200 days.
+SPLK stocks went up by 2.42% for the week, with a monthly drop of -16.88% and a quarterly performance of -14.01%, while its annual performance rate touched 11.06%.
+The volatility ratio for the week stands at 3.78% while the volatility levels for the past 30 days are set at 3.64% for Splunk Inc..
+The simple moving average for the period of the last 20 days is -13.67% for SPLK stocks with a simple moving average of -10.13% for the last 200 days.

 Analysts’ Opinion of SPLK